Days out to Bath from London

 Books and films

-Bath is also known for its ties to famous author Jane Austen, being one of her greatest influences for her beloved novels.
+Bath is also known for its ties to famous author Jane Austen – the city was one of her greatest influences for her beloved novels.
 Uncover locations that inspired the books in a city that she once called home and visit the Jane Austen Centre to catch a glimpse into Regency life.

 What are the best day trips and tours to Bath?